Casterlabs/Multistream/README.md

 ## Configuring

 The program auto reloads the config when you click save, just make sure to restart your stream if it's active.
+If the config file doesn't exist a default one will be created.

 ### debug